Jump to a section

 The English Department

-The English department consists of four specialist teachers and three members of the senior leadership team.
+The English department consists of seven members of staff.
 Within the department there are two assistant leaders of English who are responsible for ensuring the progress and welfare of learners in English in Years 7 -9.

-Mr Drummond is in charge of the Year 7 and 8 curriculum
+Mrs E Hillier is in charge of the Year 7 - 9 curriculum

-Ms Z Beswitherick who is in charge of the Year 9 curriculum.
+Ms Z Beswitherick who is in charge of Reading

 The department has a strong focus on learners achieving their personal best whilst developing a love for language and literature through reading.